 Dimmer switches are a fantastic addition to your home as you can control how much light you use at any given time.
 Traditional switches allow for a set amount of light, even when you use energy efficient light bulbs.
 Dimmer switches allow you to turn the light up to the right amount that you can get by on, thus lowering how much energy you are using.

-- For use with up to 150-Watts of dimmable LEDs or up to 600-Watts of Incandescent or Halogen bulbs
+- For use with up to 150-Watts of dimmable LEDs and up to 600-Watts of Incandescent and Halogen bulbs